 The opt-out rate measures the number of users that unsubscribe from receiving an SMS from you in the future.
 Users opting out can often happen after a new marketing campaign of yours sends them a text message, and they subsequently feel compelled to opt out of your SMS subscribers list.

-A high opt-out rate can point towards a lack in your SMS campaigns: it could be wrong content, wrong audience, wrong timing, or perhaps too many messages bordering on spam.
-By monitoring your opt-out rates regularly, you can determine what type of content in their SMS marketing campaigns works and what doesn't.
+A high opt-out rate can point towards a lack in your SMS marketing campaigns: it could be wrong content, wrong audience, wrong timing, or perhaps too many messages bordering on spam.
+By monitoring your opt-out rates regularly, you can determine what type of content in your campaigns works and what doesn't without incurring too high an SMS marketing cost.

 3. Calculating the conversion rate